OfficeDev/open-xml-docs/docs/how-to-copy-the-contents-of-an-open-xml-package-part-to-a-document-part-in-a-dif.md

 ms.date: 11/01/2017
 ---

-# How to: Copy the contents of an Open XML package part to a document part in a different package (Open XML SDK)
+# Copy contents of an Open XML package part to a document part in a different package

 This topic shows how to use the classes in the Open XML SDK 2.5 for Office to copy the contents of an Open XML Wordprocessing document part